PKPublicCode/SecuredApi/Docs/Product/Details.md

 # Product details

-To make decision if SecuredAPI suits for your application and properly setup and maintain it, it's important to learn how SecuredAPI works.
+To make decision if SecuredAPI suits for your application and properly setup and maintain it, it's important to understand how SecuredAPI works.

 # Routing